 How CertainTeed solar shingles compare to other solar options

-Solar shingles offer a sleek, low profile solar option for many homes, but they may or may not be the perfect fit for your home.
-Here’s how they compare to traditional solar panels, as well as new solar roofing options like Tesla and Forward Labs’ solar roofing options.
+Solar shingles offer a sleek, low-profile solar option for many homes, but they may or may not be the perfect fit for your home.
+Here’s how they compare to traditional solar panels, as well as new solar roofing options.

 CertainTeed solar shingles are based on the same fundamental solar technology as both standard solar PV panels and other solar roofing options: silicon solar photovoltaic cells.
 However, because of the nature of the product, CertainTeed’s solar shingles will produce less electricity than a similarly sized roof-mounted solar panel system.

-According to CertainTeed’s product specifications, the Apollo II system has a conversion efficiency of 14.7%, and the Apollo Tile II system has a conversion efficiency of 15.3%.
-These statistics are on the low end for standard solar panels, which can offer efficiency ratings between 16% and 20%.
+According to CertainTeed’s product specifications, the Apollo II system has a conversion efficiency of 15.4%, and the Apollo Tile II system has a conversion efficiency of 16%.
+These statistics are on the low end for standard solar panels, which can offer efficiency ratings between 16% and 20% on average.

 This is due to the fact that building-integrated solar panels don’t have air circulating underneath the solar cells to cool them.
 Like other electronic equipment, solar panels can overheat.
 While this style of installation does create a low-profile look, it also comes with lower electricity production.

-If your primary concern is finding a truly “hidden” solar power installation, Tesla and Forward Labs are the only companies that offer a “solar roof” with solar cells that are invisible from ground level.
+If your primary concern is finding a truly “hidden” solar power installation, Tesla is the main company offering a “solar roof” with solar cells that are invisible from ground level.
 However, because CertainTeed shingles are integrated into the roof, rather than installed on top of it, they are much lower profile than a standard solar panel system.

 According to CertainTeed’s website, the Apollo II and Apollo Tile II products both come with the following warranties: